ZhiXuan1234/TSW6223_Project-Solution-2/README.md

 This solution addresses the problem by structuring career, skill, and course data in a machine-readable format and using semantic web technologies to represent and query the relationships between them.

-## 3. Planned System Architecture
+## 3. Implemented System Architecture

-The planned architecture for Solution 2 is:
+The implemented architecture for Solution 2 is:

 ```text
 Real-world occupation and skill reference